robbrody/RB_Python_Data_Project/README.md

 ## 4. How well do jobs and skills pay for Data Analysts?

 ### Investigate Median Salary vs Skill for Data Analysts

-I filtered the data for data analysts roles in the US.
-I dropped any none values for salary, and exploded the skills listed for analysis.
-I determined the Top 10 paying skills for median annual salary, and also determined the Top 10 in demand skills and their associated median annual salary.
-I graphed a bar chart showing both of these Top 10 skills together.
+I filtered the dataset to focus on data analyst roles within the U.S. and removed entries with missing salary values to maintain data integrity.
+To analyze skill demand, I exploded the skills column, ensuring each individual skill was treated as a separate entry for analysis.
+I identified the Top 10 highest-paying skills based on median annual salary and also determined the Top 10 most in-demand skills, along with their corresponding median salaries.
+Finally, I visualized these insights in a bar chart comparing the Top 10 highest-paying skills against the Top 10 most in-demand skills.

 ### Visualize the Data